rootisgod/rootisgod/content/posts/2022/2022-12-12-Using-IntelliJ-As-A-Documentation-Tool.md

 **You cannot copy and paste an image from your clipboard to the page!**

-Instead, you have to upload an image file first adn then reference it.
+Instead, you have to upload an image file first and then reference it.
 This is a severe productivity killer.
 I am used to Confluence at work and that ability alone seems a killer feature that others struggle to match.
 You want to be able to just type, screenshot, paste and upload as you go.

 My requirements are also fairly strict in that I want the data to be preferably in markdown and 'gittable'.